FanMaker/Turducken/README.md

 ```

 ### Auto Checkin
 The FanMakerSDK can auto checkin users to events without them opening the FanMakerSDK itself.
 Once the user has successfully logged into the FanMakerSDK and granted location permissions, on subsequent opens of your application, the FanMakerSDK will automatically attempt to automatically checkin the user to events within range.
-Be sure to enable location tracking for the feature to be enabled:
+Location Tracking is enabled by default in the FanMaker SDK, if you have disabled it with `AppDelegate.fanmakerSDK1.disableLocationTracking()` you can enable it again with:
 ```
 AppDelegate.fanmakerSDK1.enableLocationTracking()
 ```